 Your workout program includes a combination of lifts or exercises to get a bigger chest.
 If you stay the course, then there is nothing that can stop you from achieving your dreams.
-When planning your workout for the upper body, including exercises like bench press, the overhead barbell press, and deadlifts.
+When planning your workout for the upper body, include exercises like bench press, the overhead barbell press, and deadlifts.
 These are some of the most effective exercises to build width in the upper body.

-Combining these exercises will help you get a rounder physique, but it can also add some additional mass because width cannot increase without the extra mass.
+Combining these exercises will help you get a rounder physique but can also add additional mass because width cannot increase without the extra mass.
 Besides, your workout should comprise a set of 5 reps, 2-3 times a week.

 Try to increase 10 pounds of weight per week through deadlifts and 10 pounds per week through bench press and barbell overhead press.
-You can use any popular workout programs like German Volume, 5×5 training to get a bigger chest.
+You can use popular workout programs like German Volume and 5×5 training to get a bigger chest.